NLeSC/xtas/README.rst

     pip install git+https://github.com/NLeSC/xtas.git

-Next, make sure you have RabbitMQ running (currently only supported on localhost).

 If you've cloned xtas to a local directory and want to install from there (maybe you've modified it), do::